 Whole-grain noodles with peanut sauce

 Pea protein has less muscle-building potential than beef protein.
-What this means is that as a vegan who wants to build muscle you have to make sure you’re getting enough protein that has all essential amino acids and also make up for the lower rate of absorption.
+What this means is that as a vegan who wants to build muscle you also make up for the lower rate of absorption.

 Doing this isn’t impossible but it is more difficult than simply relying on meat and dairy as your protein source.
 To help you out here are a few protein sources that should make up the majority of your daily protein: